Hussain Rabi Gandhi: Death

 Gandhi died on 28 January 2023, at the age of 74.
 The Chief Minister of Odisha, Naveen Patnaik expressed his grief and said "Late Gandhi was a veteran leader long associated with Biju Babu and later with Biju Janata Dal.
 He has contributed immensely in strengthening the BJD and promoted the values of Biju Babu and BJD.
 He was an established writer and contributed immensely for Odia literature.
 His death is a great loss to the state."
 The Governor of Odisha, Ganeshi Lal said "I am deeply saddened by the death of noted poet, orator and politician Hussain Rabi Gandhi.
 His contribution to the enrichment of Odia literature is unbelievable."

 Gandhi's last rites were held at Qadam e Rasool, Cuttack and was attended by several prominent personalities including, Subhash Chandra Singh, Bhabani Shankar Dayani, Pravat Biswal, Munna Khan, Prafulla Samal among others.

 While Manas Mangaraj, Prasanna Kumar Patasani, Sujeet Kumar, Pratap Jena, Naba Das, Lalatendu Bidyadhar Mohapatra, Ramesh Chandra Majhi, Shashi Bhusan Behera, Sarmistha Sethi, Bhajaman Behara, Dinesh Sarangi, Tathagata Satpathy and other leaders reached out to the family to pay their condolences.
+Many Odia writers opined that Gandhi's death marked the end of the Salabega age of Odia literature.